Lay It Down (Ratt song)

 "Lay It Down" is a single by American glam metal band Ratt.
 It was the first single released to promote the group's second album, Invasion of Your Privacy.

 Background

 The song was co-written by Ratt vocalist Stephen Pearcy, bassist Juan Croucier, and guitarists Robbin Crosby and Warren DeMartini.
+It was demoed while the band was in Hawaii on vacation from their "Out of the Cellar" tour.